Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Proofs of prop

 \begin{proof}[Proof of \cref{NoPolesForn>1}] By \cref{BDKSLemma4.3,BDKSLemma4.4,BDKSLemma4.5,BDKSLemma4.6}, the only possible poles of $ \tau^1_g$ are at the $p_j$.
 As the poles of $ \frac{1}{Q}$ at the $ p_j$ are odd with respect to the deck transformations and iterative application of $D_1$ preserves this, this suffices to prove that $ \tau^1_g \in \Theta$.
-Similarly, by \cref{BDKSLemma4.7,BDKSLemma4.89,BDKSLemma4.10}, the only possible poles of $ \tau^2_g$ are at the $p_j$, and the only possible poles of $ \tau^3_g$ are at the $ p_j$ and $ z = \infty $.
+Similarly, by \cref{BDKSLemma4.7,BDKSLemma4.89}, the only possible poles of $ \tau^2_g$ and $ \tau^3_g$ are at the $ p_j$ and $ z = \infty $.
 Poles at the $ p_j$ can only be introduced by and application of $ D$; the first such appearance will give a simple pole, while repeated applications of $D$ will preserve the oddness of the principal parts with respect to deck transformations.
 This proves the claim for the $H_{g,1}$.
 For $n > 1$, the only terms are from $ \bar{U}_i$ applications, and by the extended quote above, they are similar to the analogous term in $ H_{g,1}$, which is $ \tau^1$.
-As this lies in $\Theta$, do the $ H_{g,n}$ for $ n > 1$.
-So the only possible poles of $H_{g,1}$ are at the $ p_j $, or, for $ n = 1$, at the point $ z_1 = \infty $, coming from $\tau_g^{(3)}$, i.e. the second line of \cref{ShapeOfHg1}. \end{proof}
+As this lies in $\Theta$, so do the $ H_{g,n}$ for $ n > 1$.
+So the only possible poles of $H_{g,1}$ are at the $ p_j $, or, for $ n = 1$, at the point $ z_1 = \infty $, coming from $ \tau_g^{2}$ and $\tau_g^{3}$, i.e. the middle term of the first line, and the second line of \cref{ShapeOfHg1}. \end{proof}